Deliciously smooth Roasted Beet Hummus with roasted garlic makes a perfect snack or appetizer to dip in your pita bread

 Before adding it to the hummus, the beet is roasted until soft and tender.
-The roasting process takes out a lot of the beet’s earthy flavor and actually replaces it with a sweet nuttiness (if that makes any sense which it probably does so we'll keep it moving; why is this text italicized, you may ask?
+The roasting process takes out a lot of the beet's earthy flavor and actually replaces it with a sweet nuttiness (if that makes any sense which it probably does so we'll keep it moving; why is this text italicized, you may ask?
 Who knows).

-To roast it, wrap the beets in aluminum foil, drizzle with a little olive oil and place it in a 350 F oven for about an hour.
+To roast the beets, wrap them in aluminum foil, drizzle with a little olive oil, and place it in a 350 F oven for about an hour.
 While you are at it, roast the garlic cloves as well.
 The beets are done when a knife will easily pierce it.

-While the beets are roasting or cooling prepare the chickpeas.
+While the beets are roasting and/or cooling, prepare the chickpeas.
 The key to really smooth hummus is removing the chickpea skins.

 It’s a miserable job to peel them one by one.
 Instead I place the chickpeas (from a can or cooked in the Instant Pot) in a colander and rub them vigorously while rinsing in cold water.
 This will loosen the skins.
 Then, immerse the colander in water and skim off the floating skins.

-This won’t remove all of the skins but enough for me.
+This won’t remove all of the skins, but it’s enough for me.

 Drain the mostly peeled chickpeas and place them in a food processor (I love my Cuisinart) together with the peeled roasted beet, garlic and the remaining ingredients.